---

 **What users dislike:**

-- Users face a **difficult learning curve** due to the need to adapt Dockerfiles and package management.
+- Users experience a **difficult learning curve** when adapting to Chainguard&#39;s unique configurations and package management.
 (2 reviews)

 - Users find Chainguard&#39;s **pricing issues** challenging, especially for smaller teams needing tailored solutions.
 (2 reviews)